FREEDOM OF SPEECH: CODE OF PRACTICE

-External speakers are defined as persons who are not members of the College, who are invited to speak on our premises (or on premises hosted by the College) as part of the normal academic curriculum (teaching, research and its administration) or at other events, such as convocations and conferences.
+External speakers are defined as persons who are not members of the College, who are invited to speak on our premises (or on-premises hosted by the College) but not as part of the normal academic curriculum (teaching, research and its administration) or at other events, such as convocations and conferences.

-Events are defined as any organised meeting, gathering or similar activities, which take place on LSME premises or off site but are organised under the control of the institution, including all events held in the normal course of the LSME’s teaching, learning or its administration.
+Events are defined as any organised meeting, gathering or similar activities, which take place on LSME premises or off-site but are organised under the control of the institution, including all events held in the normal course of the LSME’s teaching, learning or administration.

 The premises are defined as any building, land or space owned or occupied by the College.